In the struggle for civil rights, it always came down to Mississippi.

-Or try the equally famous blackberry cobber from Bully’s Soul Food.
+Or try the equally famous blackberry cobbler from Bully’s Soul Food.

 Jackson offers some top dining options, which mix Southern cooking with modern techniques.

 Favorites include: Walker’s Drive-Inn, an upscale, James Beard-honored restaurant; Saltine, a fun oyster bar in a former school building; and Manship Wood Fired Kitchen, which combines Southern and Mediterranean flavors.

 For a treat, plan a visit to one of the best stay’s in the South, the historic Fairview Inn, which regularly hosts visiting celebrities and VIPs in Southern chic comfort.
 If nothing else, try to stop by for their Sunday brunch.